Baume & Mercier Shelby Cobra Limited Edition Review

 Shortly after World War II, there was a surge in motor racing.
 Cars were faster than ever and race car drivers were looking for the fastest, meanest 4 wheel bullets that money can buy.

-Meanwhile a somewhere across the Atlantic, a British specialist automotive manufacturer called AC Cars Ltd. (Auto Carriers Ltd.) known for the AC Ace which raced in the 1957 and 1958 Le Mans, the world's oldest car race received a call from Carrol Shelby.
-During the conversation he explained that he needs to create a car that can compete against the Corvette, the then all-American muscle car.
+Meanwhile, somewhere across the Atlantic, a British specialist automotive manufacturer called AC Cars Ltd. (Auto Carriers Ltd.) known for the AC Ace which raced in the 1957 and 1958 Le Mans, the world's oldest car race received a call from Carrol Shelby.
+During the conversation, he explained that he needs to create a car that can compete against the Corvette, the then-all-American muscle car.

 The game plan was to take the lightweight Ace chassis and outfit it with a Ford V8 small block engine.
 The small footprint of such a powerful engine combined with the weight of the vehicle could be just the thing that gave it a competitive edge against the Corvette.

 Baume & Mercier always admired those heroes who were leaders in performance and constantly in pursuit of being ahead of the pack.
-To commemorate the life and achievements of an American motor sports hero, Carrol Hall Shelby, who designed and raced some of the fastest vehicles in his time, Baume et Mercier pays tribute to his legacy and to the legendary Shelby Cobra with another limited edition Baume and Mercier Capeland watch, the 10282 Shelby Cobra 1963.
+To commemorate the life and achievements of an American motorsports hero, Carrol Hall Shelby, who designed and raced some of the fastest vehicles in his time, Baume et Mercier pays tribute to his legacy and to the legendary Shelby Cobra with another limited edition Baume and Mercier Capeland Shelby Cobra watch, the 10282 Shelby Cobra 1963.